What the Autumn Budget 2025 means for HR leaders

 Employer national insurance contributions

-The changes to National Insurance Contributions mean that every salary increase now carries a higher multiplier effect.
+The changes to National Insurance Contributions announced in the 2024 Budget mean that every salary increase now carries a higher multiplier effect.
 When you increase an employee's salary by £2,000, you're committing to £2,300 in additional annual costs once employer NI is included (based on current 15% employer NI rate).

 This fundamentally changes the economics of pay rises.
 A 3% cost-of-living adjustment for a workforce of 500 employees with an average salary of £35,000 costs you: